Urban sprawl: Social

 Urban sprawl may be partly responsible for the decline in social capital in the United States.
 Compact neighborhoods can foster casual social interactions among neighbors, while sprawl creates barriers.
 Sprawl tends to replace public spaces with private spaces such as fenced-in backyards.

 Critics of sprawl maintain that sprawl erodes quality of life.
 Duany and Plater-Zyberk believe that in traditional neighborhoods the nearness of the workplace to retail and restaurant space that provides cafes and convenience stores with daytime customers is an essential component to the successful balance of urban life.
 Furthermore, they state that the closeness of the workplace to homes also gives people the option of walking or riding a bicycle to work or school and that without this kind of interaction between the different components of life the urban pattern quickly falls apart.
 James Howard Kunstler has argued that poor aesthetics in suburban environments make them "places not worth caring about", and that they lack a sense of history and identity.

 Urban sprawl has class and racial implications in many parts of the world; the relative homogeneity of many sprawl developments may reinforce class and racial divides through residential segregation.

-Numerous studies link increased population density with increased aggression.
-Some people believe that increased population density encourages crime and anti-social behavior.
-It is argued that human beings, while social animals, need significant amounts of social space or they become agitated and aggressive.
-However, the relationship between higher densities and increased social pathology has been largely discredited.

-Urban sprawl and emerging zoonotic diseases

-Urban sprawl, characterized by the uncontrolled expansion of cities into surrounding natural areas, can pose significant challenges to public health, particularly in relation to zoonotic diseases—diseases that are transmitted from animals to humans.
+Some studies link increased population density with increased aggression.